Free software

 GNU Guix.
 An example of a GNU FSDG complying free-software operating system running some representative applications.
-Shown are the GNOME desktop environment, the GNU Emacs text editor, the GIMP image editor, and the VLC media player.
+Shown are the GNOME desktop environment, the GNU Emacs text editor, the GIMP image editor, some GNOME Core Applications, and the VLC media player.

-Free software, libre software, libreware sometimes known as freedom-respecting software is computer software distributed under terms that allow users to run the software for any purpose as well as to study, change, and distribute it and any adapted versions.
+Free software or libre software sometimes known as freedom-respecting software is computer software distributed under free software licenses that allow users to run the software for any purpose as well as to study, change, and distribute it and any adapted versions.
 Free software is a matter of liberty, not price; all users are legally free to do what they want with their copies of free software (including profiting from them) regardless of how much is paid to obtain the program.
 Computer programs are deemed "free" if they give end-users (not just the developer) ultimate control over the software and, subsequently, over their devices.

 The right to study and modify a computer program entails that the source code—the preferred format for making changes—be made available to users of that program.
 While this is often called "access to source code" or "public availability", the Free Software Foundation (FSF) recommends against thinking in those terms, because it might give the impression that users have an obligation (as opposed to a right) to give non-users a copy of the program.

 Although the term "free software" had already been used loosely in the past and other permissive software like the Berkeley Software Distribution released in 1978 existed, Richard Stallman is credited with tying it to the sense under discussion and starting the free software movement in 1983, when he launched the GNU Project: a collaborative effort to create a freedom-respecting operating system, and to revive the spirit of cooperation once prevalent among hackers during the early days of computing.

 Context

 This Euler diagram describes the typical relationship between freeware and free and open-source software (FOSS): According to David Rosen from Wolfire Games in 2010, open source / free software (orange) is most often gratis but not always.
-Freeware (green) seldom expose their source code.
+The source code of freeware (green) is seldom exposed.